urbanware-org/xicht/README.md

 $ mv *.ico ../Tray/
 ```

-In case there is a problem displaying the transparency, you can replace it with e. g. the background color of your tray bar just by adding a couple of parameters.
+In case there is a problem displaying the transparency, you can replace it with e.g. the background color of your tray bar just by adding a couple of parameters.

 Let's assume your tray bar has the background color `#2f2f2f` (<img src="https://raw.githubusercontent.com/urbanware-org/xicht/master/Stuff/GitHub/2f2f2f.png" alt="#2f2f2f">).
 In that case the `convert` command looks like this: